 People living in drylands and areas affected by degradation are amongst the most vulnerable to climate change impacts.
 To protect their livelihoods, it is crucial to take measures to avoid, reduce, and reverse land degradation as well as ensure the security of their land tenure, as was recognized and highlighted at UNCCD COP14 in 2019 through the COP14/26 decision on land tenure.

 This side event co-hosted by the TMG Think Tank for Sustainability outlines progress made by Parties to the Convention and highlights opportunities to further scale up existing efforts.
-It also address the importance of land tenure for land-based adaptation and responses to drought.
+It also addresses the importance of land tenure for land-based adaptation and responses to drought.